Georgette-Lumbe/test_me/TESTING.md

     - At the top left, there is a logo which leads user back to the landing page with one click.

-    - At the bottom of each box, there are buttons that allow the user to go anywhere he wants, there is also an exit icon at the top right of each box.
+    - At the bottom of each box, there are buttons as start quiz, next, play again, share, that allow the user to go anywhere he wants, there is also an exit icon at the top right of quiz and feedback boxes.

-    - At the bottom of each page, there is a footer, which contains the social media links and are easy to use, just one click to be redirected to the relevant social media.
+*  I would like to set the dark mode when I play at night

+    - At the top right, there is a label, where the user can easily change the mode of the site to dark or light.

 * I would like to know the instructions before starting the quiz

     -  Each time the user enters the site, on the home page, there is an info box so, user can read it before starting.

-* I would like to know how much time and how many questions I have left
+*  I would like to know how many questions I have left

-    - At the top left of the quiz box, there is a time counter which allows the user to see the time remaining.
     - At the top right of the quiz box, the user can see the number of questions remaining .

 *  I would like to see how many questions that I got wrong

-    - At the left bottom of the quiz box, there is a section where user can see questions that he got wrong.
+    - At the left bottom of the quiz box, there is a answers indicator where user can see questions that he got wrong.

 * I would like to leave the quiz whenever I want

-    - At the top right, there is an exit icon which allow the user to leave the quiz.
+    - At the top right of the quiz and feedback boxes, there is an exit icon which allow the user to leave the quiz.

 *  I would like to have a very clear feedback when I finish the quiz

-    - After playing the quiz, the user will lead to the feedback box where he can see his score, his attempts and his percentage.
+    - After playing the quiz, the user will lead to the feedback box where he can see the total question, his attempt, his percentage, his score, the questions he got correct and incorrect.

-* I would like to be able to ask for help

-    - On the help box, the user can fill the form, ask questions and send them.

-* I would like to easily navigate through the TestME' social media links to be familiar with the its community
+* I would like to be able to share my score with my friends and TestME community on Facebook

+    - At the bottom right of the feedback box, there is a share button which leads user to Facebook
-    - User can find social media links in the footer.
+    - User can share his score with his friends and TestME community in just one click.
-    - Each link is represented by an appropriate icon for the social media platform so the user can find easily which social media platform is available.

 ## As a returning user

 * I would like to navigate easily to the online quiz

-    - Pages are optimized for user to easily play the quiz, as each section is clearly defined.
+    - The site is optimized for user to easily play the quiz, as each box is clearly defined.

 * I would like to see new questions